 Furthermore, officials may ask you questions about events that occurred just prior to the interview to catch you off-guard.

 Make sure that you and your spouse are ready for any questions regarding events preceding this second interview

 Protecting Yourself Against Harsh Tactics

 It has been reported that some officials occasionally resort to harsh tactics to coerce a confession of a fraudulent marriage.
-Such tactics include telling you that your spouse already confessed and intimidating you with details of the impending punishments regarding fraudulent green card attempts.
+Such tactics may include telling you that your spouse already confessed.

 If you are the victim of such tactics, take notes of the interview as soon as possible to record all details.
 You may ask to see a supervisor, ask that a supervisor review your case with the notes you have taken, and/or seek an attorney.